 However a note about non-linear loads:

-This relationship for power factor is only valid for linear sinusoidal loads.
-Most power supplies for DC devices like Laptops exert a non-linear load on the mains, their current draw often look like this:
+This power factor relationship is valid only for linear sinusoidal loads.
+Most power supplies for DC devices like Laptop computers, present a non-linear load to the mains.
+Their current draw often looks like this:

 We can still calculate power factor from the following equation: